postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 [Auto-Flex](https://learning.postman.com/auto-flex-policy/) is a flexible billing feature available to Postman teams.
 With Auto-Flex enabled, your Team Admins can add users without having to pay in advance for more seats, then opt to retain or remove them before being [billed](#billing-for-auto-flex).

-Auto-Flex is automatically enabled for all Postman Free, Basic, and Professional plans.
+Auto-Flex is automatically enabled for all [Postman Basic and Professional plans](https://www.postman.com/pricing).

 #### Billing for Auto-Flex